 Caring for the vulnerable, elderly, and disabled are some of the most important duties that county authorities carry out every day.
 In total, 55% of England’s over 65s live in county areas, with the number of older people expected to grow at a faster rate than anywhere else in the country.
-As a result, CCN member councils are increasingly spending almost half their budgets – and indeed almost half of England’s adult social care spend – on ensuring that the elderly and disabled live independent and dignified lives.
+As a result, and due to significant reduction in government funding to local authorities, CCN member councils are increasingly having to re-route funding from other services towards adult social care – with counties spending on average 45% of their yearly budgets on caring for and supporting the elderly and disabled.

 It is widely accepted that the status quo is no longer an option; with social care services under intense pressure across the country.
 The government’s forthcoming green paper is expected to outline steps that seek to make social care services more sustainable in the future.
 CCN has begun influencing the debate ahead of the green paper, with the network publishing a new report setting out key policy positions, such as the support for a fully-costed cap on care, the need for government to be bold on financial reform.
 Importantly, the report warns that change is unlikely to be successful if parts, or all, of social care are taken out of local government’s hands.

 At the same time, councils have worked tirelessly to reduce delayed transfers of care and wider pressures on the NHS, reducing delayed days attributable to social care by 40% since July 2017 – showing that investing in local government delivers clear results.
 However, it is imperative that the government’s green paper shifts the emphasis away from crisis care, to focus on preventing people entering acute settings and remaining healthier and independent for as long as possible.